Bento Sprint

 Lead:Reminder: we need a test plan by Friday.

-Lead:Who owns the battery bracket task?
+Lead:Who owns the welcome table task?

 Member:I'll take it, but what's the acceptance criteria?

-Member:Wait, which channel was the BOM in?
+Member:Wait, which channel had the sponsor notes?

 Chaos